 During your stay you'll eat some of the best, authentic food you’ve ever tasted, you'll be mesmerised by the sheer scale of the centre and you'll feel uplifted by a combination of the urban and the rural surroundings.

-If you’re anticipating a visit, download Roar App to ensure you visit the best bars, restaurants, hotels and more.
+If you’re anticipating a visit, download Roam App to ensure you visit the best bars, restaurants, hotels and a whole lot more.
 It’s your complete guide to everything, from everywhere!

 What to Do:

 Did you know there are beaches, national parks and mountains just a short journey from the hustle and bustle of the main city?
 Grab your hiking boots and get into the outdoors!
 You’ll be amazed at what you will discover.
 The uplands of West Lantau are one of the last areas of untouched countryside in Hong Kong, with rocky streams tumbling down the steep mountains - a visit here will feel world’s apart from the nearby concrete jungle.

 Take an iconic Star Ferry from Hong Kong to Tsim Sha Tsui on the Kowloon peninsula.
 As well as a convenient way to get around, the double-decker boats offer the most breathtaking views across the harbour (all for around HK$2.50 or less per person!).